-Applicants are encouraged to apply early to allow time to correct any errors found during submission.
+No late applications will be accepted.
+Applicants are encouraged to apply early to allow adequate time to correct any errors found during the submission process.

 Analyze this opportunity instantly